 THEN THE LORD ANSWERED JOB, in the final account.

 From the beginning to the end, God is God.
 God is in control.
 He only requires us to be still and know I am God (Psalm 46:10).
-As Warren W. Wiersbe quoted that we lived on promises, not on explanations.
-Let the AWESOME GOD takes his rightful role, and we at His feet.
+As Warren W. Wiersbe quoted that we live on promises, not on explanations.
+Let the AWESOME GOD take his rightful place, and we at His feet.

 What about us today?

-Reflect on how often we have allowed troubles take the best of us and when God became small in the sight of our problem.
+Reflect on how often we have allowed troubles to take the best of us and while God becomes so small in the sight of our problems.